vintasoftware/django-knowledge-share/README.rst

 RSS Feed
 ~~~~~~~~

-There is a RSS feed served by default at /microblog/feed/
+There is a RSS feed served by default at /microblog/feed/.

 Configuration
 ~~~~~~~~~~~~~

+The following configurations are available:

 .. code-block:: python

     # settings.py

     # name of the app created with your microblog's models